Wynne ministry: 2014 Post-Election Shuffle

 Jim Bradley, who was newly appointed cabinet chair, and Mario Sergio remained in cabinet as ministers without portfolio.
-The number of women in cabinet rose to eight; incumbent cabinet member Tracy MacCharles was named Minister Responsible for Women's Issues, succeeding the outgoing Piruzza.
+The number of women in cabinet rose to eight.

-Most members of cabinet were involved in this shuffle (or the March 25 shuffle) in some way, including high-profile moves involving the aforementioned Duguid, Hoskins, Matthews, Meilleur, and Naqvi.
+Most members of cabinet were involved in this shuffle or the March 25 shuffle in some way, including high-profile moves involving the aforementioned Duguid, Hoskins, Matthews, Meilleur, and Naqvi.
 Only Bob Chiarelli (Minister of Energy), Michael Gravelle (Northern Development and Mines), Mario Sergio (Minister without portfolio Responsible for Seniors), and David Zimmer (Minister of Aboriginal Affairs) remained unchanged in their roles.